ezsystems/commerce-documentation/docs/api/business_api/baseoperation/loadproducts.md

 ## Configuration

-The filter *catalogList* and *productList* are defined in the configuration file.
-It is used in catalog data provider to filter and sort all elements or products list from catalog
+Filters `catalogList` and `productList` are defined in the configuration file.

-**silver.eshop.yml**
+They are used in catalog data provider to filter and sort all elements or products list from catalog.

 ``` yaml
 silver_eshop.default.ez5_catalog_data_provider.filter: